apache/asterixdb/asterix-doc/src/site/markdown/aql/functions.md

         * date +|- day-time-duration
         * time +|- day-time-duration
   * Return Value:
-    * A ordered list of `interval` values representing each bin that is overlapping the `interval_expression`.
+    * A ordered list of `interval` values representing each bin that is overlapping the `interval`.
 Note that the internal type as `time-to-bin` and `duration-bin-size`.

   * Example: